dbt-labs/docs.getdbt.com/website/snippets/_new-sl-setup.md

 2. Return to the **Project Details** page and click the **Generate a Service Token** button.
 Make sure it has Semantic Layer Only and Metadata Only permissions.
 3. Name the token and save it.
 Once the token is generated, you won't be able to view this token again so make sure to record it somewhere safe.

-dbt Cloud Enterprise plans can add multiple credentials and map those to service tokens.
-Refer to [Add more credentials](#4-add-more-credentials) for more information.

 :::info
 Teams plans can manage a single credential and map to a service token, however adding [multiple credentials](#4-add-more-credentials) for tailored access is available for Enterprise plans.